Jithin-Varghese/c3-documentation/README.md

 - Enter the following details
   *  **Plan Name** : Enter the plan name.
   *  **Description** : Enter a small description for the plan you are about to create.
-  * **IsPrivate** : Check this box if you don't want your plan to appear on the plans' home page.
-If you leave this box unchecked, the                       plan you created will appear on the home page of plans'.
+  * **IsPrivate** : Check this box if you don't want your plan to appear on the welcome page.
+If you leave this box unchecked, the                       plan you created will appear on the welcome page.
   *  **Allow CSP subscriptions to be shared against offers in the plan** : If you check this box, ...

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/add-new-plan.jpg"/>